benihime91/gale/README.md

 1. Linux or macOS with Python ≥ 3.6

 2. PyTorch ≥ 1.7.0 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
 Install them together at [pytorch.org](https://pytorch.org/) to make sure of this.

-3. [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) ≥ 0.4.8.
-At the current moment `PyPI` does not have the latest version so you will probablbly need to manually download from github like so by using `pip install git+https://github.com/rwightman/pytorch-image-models`.

 ## Installation